GeoffroyK/distilled_q_stereospike/SteroSpike_SQAKD/README.md

 ### updated by Tomomasa Yamasaki

 #### GPU Cluster
-All folder and data in a SUTD GPU cluster
+All folder and data in a SUTD GPU cluster.
+Address: tomomasa_yamasaki@192.168.33.10
 Please contact Andres or Mohamed If you know the password and address.

 #### Background